flagithub1/tic-tac-toe/README.md

 ### Unsolved Problems

-- Still need to determine when 'X' or 'O'  wins or draw (checkWinner), alternate turn (playerXTurn,playerOTurn)
+- Still need to determine when 'X' or 'O  wins or draw (checkWinner), alternate turn (playerXTurn,playerOTurn)
 - define occupiedCell,wrongMove.
 Make move in only emptyCell,when clicking on occupiedCell it should display(alert) wrongMove ,show how many games played,(gameCount)
 - still need to add functionality to the  buttons (clearBoard,startGame)